 NHKG candidates work with their classmates to create a campaign video outlining:

 - A community issue that they want to address and why it’s important

 - A three-point plan that will help 5th graders across New Hampshire make a difference on that issue

 From the pool of candidates, an Advisory Committee of civics and educational professionals chooses the final seven candidates.
 During the Statewide Election, registered classes watched and analyze the campaign videos online and vote for the platform and candidate they want to support.
 The candidate with the most votes statewide is then named NHKG.

 The winning candidate serves a full-year term with all the benefits and responsibilities of being Kid Governor.
-These duties include: creating videos to share with constituents and other students about his/her community issue, maintaining a blog about his/her community issue and actions being taken by students statewide to make a difference, meeting and speaking with students and adults across the state, participating in programs and events with the New Hampshire Institute of Politics and New Hampshire Institute for Civics Education, and having a special NHKG office.
+These duties include: creating videos to share with constituents and other students about his/her community issue; maintaining a blog about his/her community issue and actions being taken by students statewide to make a difference; meeting and speaking with students and adults across the state; participating in programs and events with NH Civics and the New Hampshire Institute of Politics; and having a special NHKG office.

 For more about how your 5th grade class can participate in NHKG, please visit the “How to Participate” page.